Count unit cubes to determine the volume of a rectangular prism with this set of 24 task cards.

 Finding Volume with Unit Cubes

-To complete this activity, place the task cards around the room or in a center.
+To complete this activity, place the task cards around the room or in a group.
 Students will solve the problems and record their answers on a recording sheet.
 Students can begin with a task card of any number.

 Through this activity, students will determine the volume of a figure that has been packed with unit cubes.